Last updated on March 9th, 2026

 Inside the shops, they have an “ethos”, explaining how they pride themselves on serving high-quality coffee and teas, all prepared by specialists, and you can tell.

-A simple cappuccino is prepared to perfection, with good froth, perfect drinking temperature, and very tasty.
+A simple cappuccino is prepared to perfection, with good froth, perfect drinking temperature, and is very tasty.

 They have various locations.
 I visited the one in Grand Epicerie de Paris in Bossy, where you can sit and people-watch out the window.

-Their Babylon location looks perfect for a great brunch with a great coffee—a rarity nowadays.
+Their Babylon location looks perfect for a delicious brunch with a great coffee—a rarity nowadays.
 Definitely a spot to keep in mind when looking for the best specialty coffee in Paris.

 Motors Coffee: Modern specialty coffee shop in Paris